emqx/cloud-docs/en_US/deployments/port_guide_dedicated.md

 If you encounter problems when connecting to a deployment, follow the steps in this guide based on your deployment plan for troubleshooting and self-diagnosis.

-### Dedicated Plan
+### Dedicated / Premium Plan

-If you encounter problems connecting to the Dedicated plan, self-diagnose and troubleshoot using the following steps:
+If you encounter problems connecting to the Dedicated / Premium plan, self-diagnose and troubleshoot using the following steps:

 1. **Check the connection address**.
 Ensure you are using the **correct IP address** provided by the Dedicated plan for connection.
 Note that the Dedicated plan supports direct connection using IP addresses and encrypted connection through custom TLS/SSL configuration.
 If you need a domain name as the connection address, you can point the Dedicated plan's connection IP address to your own domain name.